leanprover-community/lt2021/schedule.md

 ## Speakers

-The title below are to be confirmed.
+The titles below are to be confirmed.
 We list them now to give a rough idea of the range of topics that will be covered.

 * Ed Ayers: *Widgets*